department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### What if I disagree with the Board’s decision?

 If you disagree with the Board’s decision, you can appeal to the Court of Appeals for Veterans Claims.
 You’ll need to hire a VA-accredited attorney to represent you, or you may represent yourself.
-You’ll need to file your Court appeal 120 days of the Board’s decision.
+You’ll need to file your Court appeal within 120 days of the Board’s decision.
 [Learn how to file a Court appeal](https://www.uscourts.cavc.gov/appeal.php).

 <script src="https://standards.usa.gov/assets/js/vendor/uswds.min.js" type="text/javascript"></script>